 After deciding on the above to consider the most common and most flexible are the toothed, number of blade teeth per inch (TPI), square or straight, milled or ground, in various lengths.
 Most woodcutting blades have 21 teeth per inch, and metal cutting blades have 36 TPI or higher.

 Moreover, make sure what type of blade is compatible with your jigsaw.
-There is three types of blade sank in the market.
-Some jigsaw accepts T-sank blades while others accept U-sank blades.
+There are three major types of jigsaw blade shank are in the market.
+Some jigsaw accepts T-shank blades while others accept U-shank blades.
 Some will accept either type of blade.

 Blade alignment is another important component.
 Some manufacturers offer disposable plastic guides to hold the blade in alignment with the base.
 Other manufacturers offer solid metal guides.